greg-raven/grus/_posts/2022-03-23-you-supported-bad-immigration-provisions-in-the-omnibus-spending-bill.md

 ---
-title: 'You supported bad immigration provisions in the omnibus spending bill'
+title: "You supported bad immigration provisions in the omnibus spending bill"
 layout: post
 categories:
 - Letters